Securing Mechanic webhooks

 In this way, the signature will only be valid within a 60-minute interval.

 Bear in mind, with this strategy, timeliness becomes important!
-A queue delay could push the event past the rounding, resulting in a new time value, and invalidating the request signature.
+A could push the event past the rounding, resulting in a new time value, and invalidating the request signature.